All Episodes

 He's not responsible for Islam.

-I'm interested to know why as mayor of that city he can't get a building built in a decade.
+I'm interested to know why, as mayor of that city, he can't get a building built in a decade.

 It's pathetic.

-Uh and this came Yeah, well, that's that's right.
+And this came, yeah, well, that's right.

 It's bad enough having to do it for three hours.